gaois/Gaois.QueryLogger/docs/ASPNETCORE.md

 The library automatically obtains the website `Host` and client `IPAddress` properties from the HTTP context.
 Likewise, if you do not specify a `QueryID` property (in the form of a GUID) one will be created for you.
 You can, however, overwrite any of these auto-populated values by specifying the relevant property in the `Query` object.
 See the full list of query data than can be specified [here](https://github.com/gaois/Gaois.QueryLogger/blob/master/docs/LOGDATA.md).

-The `Log()` method is ‘fire-and-forget’: queries are added synchronously to a thread-safe log queue which is in turn processed asynchronously by a separate thread in an implementation of the Producer-Consumer pattern.
+The `Log()` method is ‘fire-and-forget’: queries are added synchronously to a thread-safe log queue which is in turn processed asynchronously in a separate thread in an implementation of the Producer-Consumer pattern.
 This means that logging adds effectively zero overhead to server response time.
+At the same time, Gaois.QueryLogger is built with fault tolerance and error handling in mind: learn more [here](./FAULTTOLERANCE.md).

 ### Associate related queries